The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: Acknowledgements

 Support for ACT was through the U.S.~National Science Foundation through awards AST-0408698, AST-0965625, and AST-1440226 for the ACT project, as well as awards PHY-0355328, PHY-0855887 and PHY-1214379.
 Funding was also provided by Princeton University, the University of Pennsylvania, and a Canada Foundation for Innovation (CFI) award to UBC.
 ACT operated in the Parque Astron\'omico Atacama in northern Chile under the auspices of the Agencia Nacional de Investigaci\'on y Desarrollo (ANID).
 The development of multichroic detectors and lenses was supported by NASA grants NNX13AE56G and NNX14AB58G.
 Detector research at NIST was supported by the NIST Innovations in Measurement Science program.
 Computing for ACT was performed using the Princeton Research Computing resources at Princeton University, the National Energy Research Scientific Computing Center (NERSC), and the Niagara supercomputer at the SciNet HPC Consortium.
 SciNet is funded by the CFI under the auspices of Compute Canada, the Government of Ontario, the Ontario Research Fund–Research Excellence, and the University of Toronto.
 We thank the Republic of Chile for hosting ACT in the northern Atacama, and the local indigenous Licanantay communities whom we follow in observing and learning from the night sky.

 A special thanks to the University of the Witwatersrand for their support for this work.
 Funding for this work was provided by the South African Astronomical Observatory (SAAO).

 DCR, US and MH acknowledge support from the National Research Foundation of South Africa (grant nos.
 137975, 97792, CPRR240513218388).
 KM also acknowledges support from the National Research Foundation of South Africa.
 TM acknowledges support from the Agencia Estatal de Investigaci\'on (AEI) and the Ministerio de Ciencia, Innovaci\'on y Universidades (MICIU) Grant ATRAE2024-154740 funded by MICIU/AEI//10.13039/501100011033.
+TM is also partly supported by the Spanish program Unidad de Excelencia María de Maeztu CEX2020-001058-M, financed by MCIN/AEI/10.13039/501100011033, and by the MaX-CSIC Excellence Award MaX4-SOMMA-ICE.
 JPH, the George A. and Margaret M. Downsbrough Professor of Astrophysics at Rutgers, acknowledges the Downsbrough heirs and the estate of George Atha Downsbrough for their support.

 A large portion of the computations in this paper were performed on the Hippo high-performance computing facility at the University of KwaZulu-Natal.
 The remainder of the computations were performed on the Center for High Performance Computing (project ASTR1534), which is part of the National Integrated CyberInfrastructure System (NICIS) and is supported by the South African Department of Science and Innovation (DSI).
 We thank both computing facilities for access to their computing nodes.